openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 __Do not run as root or Sudo__

-Script "bash obplayer_check" starts the player and checks for existing instances and not start if already running
+Script `bash obplayer_check` starts the player and checks for existing instances and not start if already running

-Script "bash obplayer_loop" runs in an infinite loop to restart in case it unexpectedly terminates (crashes) or is shutdown via the web dashboard
+Script `bash obplayer_loop` runs in an infinite loop to restart in case it unexpectedly terminates (crashes) or is shutdown via the web dashboard

 Add these switches for extra functionality